Strawberry Cake

 9. Use a small rubber spatula to loosen the cake from the sides of the pan.
 Let cool for 10 minutes and brush with Amaretto liqueur.
 When completely cool, flip the pan onto a serving plate.
 Brush again with amaretto.

-10. Serve with fresh fruit on the side, whipped cream, ice cream, or even a dry sherry.
+10. As a finishing touch, serve with fresh fruit on the side, whipped cream, ice cream, or even a dry sherry.

 Subscribe to TABLE Magazine’s print edition.